JaredWinkens/CrashAnalytics/RUN.md

 ### Step 6 - View on the web

 The app should be running on `http://127.0.0.1:8080`.
-Copy and paste this url into the browser and you should see the web app running.
+Copy and paste this URL into the browser, and you should see the web app running.